ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 After verifying the authentication tag as described in
 {{aggregate-message-auth}}, the helper processes the AggregateReq as follows.
 It first scans the `AggregateReq` to check for any reports that may have been dropped by the leader in the previous step.
-Any Transition message that appears out of order or with has an unrecognized nonce MUST be ignored.

-Next, the helper processes the Transition messages from the leader as described in {{prep-helper}}.
+Next, the helper processes the Transition messages from the leader.
+If any leader Transition contains an unrecognized nonce, the Helper should send a Transition with `tran_type = Failed` and `TransitionError = unrecognized-nonce`.
+Otherwise, it constructs a transition as described in {{prep-helper}}.
 If any state transition results in INVALID, this indicates that the leader has not computed the AggregateReq correctly.
 The helper MUST abort with error "XXX".

-Next, the helper constructs an AggregateReq containing its next flight of Transition messages and it updated state.
+Next, the helper constructs an AggregateResp containing its next flight of Transition messages and it updated state.
 The messages MUST appear in the same order as `AggregateReq.seq`.
-The helper's response is an HTTP 200 OK with an Aggregate message of type `agg_resp` with payload AggregateReq.
+The helper's response is an HTTP 200 OK with an Aggregate message of type `agg_resp` with payload AggregateResp.

 ##### Handling the Opaque Helper State